keyporttech/k8sci/README.md

 ### prerequisites

 1.)
 A running modern supported version of kubernetes.
 An ingress controller is required.
-This chart was tested and developed against nginx ingress controller, which is easly installed and configured through a [helm chart](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm)
+This chart was tested and developed against nginx ingress controller, which is easily installed and configured through a [helm chart](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm)

 2.)
-Tecton CRDs installed on the cluster.
-The tecton CRDs are deliberately left out of the helm chart, since they have their own install ditribtions and are evolving rapidly.
+Tekton CRDs installed on the cluster.
+The tekton CRDs are deliberately left out of the helm chart, since they have their own install distributions and are evolving rapidly.
+They will be included as part of the chart in later releases.

 ```bash
 # pipelines